← Day Zero

 Safe Harbor

-The organizers (Efficient Frontier Labs and Day Zero) will not pursue legal action against participants acting in good faith within the defined scope.
-Good faith means: operating within scope, following these rules, and promptly reporting any accidental out-of-scope access.
+Organizers will not pursue legal action against participants acting in good faith.
+Good faith means: operating within scope, following these Rules, and promptly reporting any accidental out-of-scope access.

 03

-All findings, vulnerabilities, and exploit paths discovered during the event must be reported to organizers before any public disclosure.
-Participants agree to a 30-day disclosure window from the date of the event, during which findings may not be published, shared publicly, or disclosed to third parties without written organizer consent.
+Public Disclosure Window: All findings, vulnerabilities, and exploit paths discovered during the event must be reported to Organizers before any public disclosure.
+Participants agree to a disclosure window of 30 days from the date of the event, or until coordinated vendor disclosure is complete, whichever is later, during which findings may not be published, shared publicly, or disclosed to third parties without written Organizer consent.

 04